coinspect/learn-evm-attacks/test/Reentrancy/GMXProtocol/README.md

     }
     ```

-Both paths ensure that `updateGlobalShortData` is called before the position is updated in the Vault.
+Both paths ensure that `updateGlobalShortData` is called before the position is updated in the `Vault`.

 The attacker exploited a cross-contract reentrancy during the order execution path.